 I get giddy when school supplies show up in the stores.
 GID-DY!
 I lovingly read through all the sales flyers and spend an extra long time in the office supply section at Target.
 Markers, pens, notebooks – I love ’em all.
 I am particularly tempted by the beautiful notebooks, journals, and student planners.

 However, I know that by October they will be collecting dust on my desk.
 My students suffer from the same problem.
 I call it “empty planner syndrome.”
 Students have shown me their pristine student planners – in June.
 Sometimes planners are used for a few weeks or months before being abandoned.
 The rare few are used all year.

 [click_to_tweet tweet=”Most teens were never taught how to use a planner.” quote=”Most teens were never taught how to use a planner.”]

 So, why don’t teens use student or school planners?
-It usually comes down to 2 reasons.
+It usually comes down to 3 reasons.
 One, they haven’t found the planner that works for them.
-Two, they were never taught how to use it.
+Two, they don’t know the real purpose of a planner.
+And three, they were never taught how to use it.
 So let’s fix both those problems.